b3ll/Ignition/README.md

 ARM64 support is enabled by default and if you need help setting that up check [here](http://iphonedevwiki.net/index.php/Updating_extensions_for_iOS_7).

+I'm using [my own fork of theos](https://github.com/b3ll/theos), which is in-turn forked from @rpetrich's fork.

 If you edit the Makefile you can specify your iOS device's ip and such to build and run using `make package install`.
 Otherwise you can simply `make package` to generate a .deb file and install that by any means.

 ## Price?